thiago-ximenes/wallet/README.md

 ```

 ## How to use
+1. Login with an email and type anything more then 6 characters
-1. Add a value
+2. Add a value
-2. Add a description of this entrance
+3. Add a description of this entrance